Shusuidev/MeiBot/README.md

 - Make your changes.
 - Submit a pull request with a clear description of your changes.

-Alternatively, you can contact me via email or Discord at "kaalwy@proton.me".
+Alternatively, you can contact me via email (kaalwy@proton.me) or Discord (shusuiwy).